 Gastrostomy tube.
 If cancer is inhibiting the ability to swallow, a feeding device called a gastrostomy tube is placed through the skin and muscle of the abdomen directly into the stomach.
 If the swallowing problem is temporary, a nasogastric (NG) tube (inserted through the nose, down the esophagus, and into the stomach) may be used instead of a tube into the stomach.
 Tubes placed into the stomach may also be temporary methods for maintaining nutrition until the person can safely and adequately swallow by mouth.

 Reconstruction.
 If treatment requires removing large areas of tissue, reconstructive surgery may be necessary to help the patient swallow and speak again.
 Healthy bone or tissue may be taken from other parts of the body to fill gaps left by the tumor or to replace part of the lip, tongue, palate, or jaw.
-A prosthodontist (a dental specialist with expertise in the restoration and replacement of broken teeth with crowns, bridges, or removable prosthetics [dentures]) may be able to make an artificial dental or facial part to facilitate swallowing and speech.
+A prosthodontist (a dental specialist with expertise in the restoration and replacement of broken teeth with crowns, bridges, or removable prosthetics [dentures]) may be able to make an artificial dental or facial part to help with swallowing and speech.
 A speech pathologist can teach the patient to communicate using new techniques or special equipment.
-A speech-language pathologist will also help restore the ability to swallow in patients who have difficulty eating by mouth after surgery or after radiation therapy.
+A speech-language pathologist can also help restore the ability to swallow in patients who have difficulty eating by mouth after surgery or after radiation therapy.

 In general, surgery for oral and oropharyngeal cancer often causes swelling, making it difficult to breathe.
 It may cause permanent loss of voice or impaired speech; difficulty chewing, swallowing, or talking; numbness of the ear; weakness raising arms above the head; lack of movement in the lower lip; and facial disfigurement.
 Surgery can decrease functioning of the thyroid gland, especially after a total laryngectomy and/or radiation therapy to the area.
 Talk with your health care team beforehand about what to expect from your specific surgery and how side effects will be managed.